Name

 gid

-The GID the process is running as.
+The ID of the group the process is running as.

 egid